 I can help you achieve this!
 Here's how:

 I grew up on the central coast of California, in the mountains of Santa Cruz.
 I created a love for the natural world at an early age.
 My family lived without electricity, and I surrounded by redwoods and only minutes from the beach.
 My mom is an avid horticulturist, my dad an arborist.
 Despite my upbringing, it wasn’t until after college and having my own home did I discover my passion for gardening and self-sufficiency.

 Growing my own food, cooking from scratch, and undertaking projects myself gave me confidence and I felt like I was actively in charge of my own life.
 As I became more in tune with the seasons, I strived to also be a good steward of the land- growing organically and gardening not just for me but also for birds, butterflies, bees and other wildlife.
 This lead me to study landscape design and becoming an ecological garden designer.

 I share my home with my husband, Matt and our three rescued animals: mutt Stella, tri-pawed cat Gaia, and perpetually annoying black cat Bacon.
-After a decade of living in Sonoma County, we recently relocated to Sacramento.
+After a decade of living in Sonoma County, we recently relocated to the Oak Park neighborhood of Sacramento.
 I am in the process of designing my own urban farm and wildlife garden and turning my 1900 Victorian house into a home.
 If I’m not working in my own space or helping a client, you’ll find me hiking, reading or cuddling on the couch with one of the cats (but not at the same time, they hate each other).
 I love cocktails with clear liquor, cheese, and the color purple.